FilippoBovo/production-data-science/template/README.md

 git push -u origin master
 ```

-Here, *\<package_name\>* is the name of the Python package to be used to productionise the exploratory work.
-They should match the respective values you imputed in Cookiecutter.
+Here, *\<package_name\>* is the name of the Python package to be used to productionise the exploratory work, and should match the respective value you imputed in Cookiecutter.

 Now, create a branch, switch to it,